 Now this might be coincidence.
 It might be that for every class I’ve been in, it just happens to be the case that it’s not their day for those subjects.
 Sometimes, this is true.
 Or, it could be that all the narratives about schools being pushed for for results and pupils feeling like the only purpose of learning is to get a job are true.
 Unfortunately, I suspect the latter.
 When I look at the timetables of classes I’ve been in, sometimes these subjects aren’t there at all.

 Often, the words “Art” and “Music” are replaced by “Topic” – a broad term which usually prioritises Geography and History.
 Which are also important!
-But I think that especially as pupils grow older, so does the perception of schools needing to be seen as ‘academically rigorous’ – i.e. book-learning.
+But it seems that as pupils grow older, so does the perception that ‘academically rigorous’ needs to be narrowed to “book learning” subjects.

 Then there’s a question of teacher confidence.
 I’ve met plenty of passionate, amazing teachers, but they don’t necessarily know much about art or music.
 I’m talking from a primary perspective, of course, where you need to be something of a jack-of-all-trades.
 And it’s an issue which is probably long-standing: do teachers lack knowledge because they were taught poorly themselves?
 But thinking about the long-term impacts on not just the potential future artists and musicians, but also the future teachers who may have even fewer skills to teach music and art with.